anzu-3278/AoE2-Theorycrafting/Civilizations/Muscovites.md

  - I considered giving the Muscovites access to Caravanserai to represent the flow of trade.
 This would have strengthened their late game gold economy in a realistic, historically accurate way that would be unique for a European civilization.
 In the end I decided against this because it would have no effect in 1v1 games, and Muscovy was historically not a huge team player, and because I wanted to have less of a long-term effect, to underscore that you are under pressure to close out the game while you still have gold.
  - For the same reason of being dependent on gold in the late game, I considered giving them free Guilds in Castle age as a representation of the centralization of power and population.
 However, I think thematically this would work better for Novgorodians, though that does leave me feeling like the Muscovites have a bit of a sharp dropoff in Castle Age, even with a very broad tech tree.
  - I had considered giving them a team bonus improving the toughness of Trade units instead (more HP, affected by cavalry upgrades etc.) to represent them controlling a significant, but more dangerous trade route between Europe and Asia, a sort of counterpoint to the Caravanserai which represents the safer, more efficient southern routes.
 I decided against it since it would be entirely useless in most 1v1 games and would be the third of their bonuses to explicitly refer to trade.
- - I was considering ways to implement something referring to the [Druzhina](https://en.wikipedia.org/wiki/Druzhina).
-The [current](https://ageofempires.fandom.com/wiki/Druzhina) infantry effect would be out of place in this build, except maybe as a Chronicles-style alternative unique tech for some late game tech switching.
-However, this is something that should ideally be referenced in at least most Slavic civilizations - and maybe others, similar personal retinues also existed in other parts of Europe and the world, but I would rather not tear up the entire game just to fix one build.
-    - While I think the current effect makes sense on the current civ which has an Infantry focus from the start, having one common effect in all situations will likely not translate to useful or interesting gameplay choices.
-    - Having a very broad effect, like a bonus applying to the unique unit of any civilization gets it, would probably not have the same magnitude of effect, and hence, value, and would be difficult to balance.
-    - A more general effect, for example something affecting all gold units, would be more viable, but also less interesting, and it'd seem like just another common tech that many civs don't get.
-Having this would also limit civilizations getting this in their design since considerations would need to be given to avoiding power creep.
-    - A regional unit would probably work best, and there are a couple of possible approaches here:
-      - In the vein of Greek [Hoplites](https://ageofempires.fandom.com/wiki/Hoplite_(Chronicles)) from Chronicles, a powerful but expensive unit that is stronger in a group.
-      - Akin to the bodyguard units from the Grand Campaign, a powerful unit trained at the Castle with strong stats but a build limit and no Elite upgrade.
-    - Another approach could be to have a Knyaz unit as analogous to the Spartans' [Polemarch](https://ageofempires.fandom.com/wiki/Polemarch), and have the Druzhina effect be his aura, possibly even configurable with unique or regional techs to have various different effects.
-    - Ultimately, given that most feudal lords would have had some kind of personal retinue or house guard, and the equipment and strategy used by these was a matter of local material conditions rather than cultural tradition, I find it difficult to justify singling this one out in particular, and think that this is best reserved for a more complete rethinking of the game, where specialized units or other mechanics would exist for this purpose across a wider range of civilizations, and I would lean towards one of the aforementioned options depending on the broad gameplay design of this new game, which is ultimately beyond the scope of this build.

 ## Loose Threads